 Contact: Mason Game and Technology Academy, [email protected], 703-993-7101

 Description: The Mason Game & Technology Academy (MGTA) is part of the Virginia Serious Game Institute (VSGI) and the nationally acclaimed Mason Computer Game Design Program.
 MGTA inspires students to pursue advanced studies in the STEM fields of the future and helps prepare them for success.
-MGTA offers age-appropriate STEM classes for ages 9–18 with personalized instruction, offering students the rare opportunity to engage with Mason faculty and their most advanced students.
-Topics include: Game Design and Game Programming with Unity and C#, Art Modeling and Animation, Python and Machine Learning/AI, and Roblox Game Development.
+MGTA offers age-appropriate STEM classes with personalized instruction, offering students the rare opportunity to engage with Mason faculty and their most advanced students.

 Website